|Race Organiser||Tom Ricketts -07813 761132|

 Retirement procedure Runners wishing to retire from the race MUST inform Race Control and not just a marshal; they should either:

 - Report to a checkpoint and then return directly to the finish to report to race controller

-- Report directly to race control at Tigers RUFC when retiring between checkpoints or
+- Report directly to the race organiser at the finish line or

-- Telephone Race Control (see numbers listed above)
+- Telephone Race Control (see number listed above)